duxinpi/CloudSecureAi/README.md

-# CloudSecure AI - Empowering Small Businesses with Free Cloud Security
+# CloudSecure AI - Empowering Small Businesses with Free Cloud & Mobile Security

-**A comprehensive, free cloud security platform designed specifically for small and medium businesses (SMBs) to protect their digital assets without the need for expensive IT expertise.**
+**A comprehensive, free cloud and mobile device security platform designed specifically for small and medium businesses (SMBs) to protect their digital assets and employee devices without the need for expensive IT expertise.**

 ## Mission Statement

-CloudSecure AI is a **non-profit, community-driven initiative** dedicated to democratizing cloud security for small businesses worldwide.
-We believe that every business, regardless of size, deserves enterprise-grade security protection without the enterprise price tag.
+CloudSecure AI is a **non-profit, community-driven initiative** dedicated to democratizing cloud and mobile device security for small businesses worldwide.
+We believe that every business, regardless of size, deserves enterprise-grade security protection for their cloud infrastructure and employee devices without the enterprise price tag.

 ## Why Small Businesses Need CloudSecure AI